top of page

 From the Chairman,

-The new Finance Act 2024 has been passed and signed off by the President and CAPPA played a vital role ensuring that the proposed increase in land lease was to an acceptable level and not that initially proposed.
-It took dedication and multiple meetings where CAPPA executives played a significant role to ensure land lease costs are within affordable limits and yet fair to the land owners.
+The new Finance Act 2024 was signed in law and CAPPA played a pivotal role ensuring that the proposed increase in land lease was to an acceptable level.
 This is essential if indeed Sierra Leone is serious in attracting further agricultural investments.
-It is imperative that Government works with all players within the private sector including CAPPA to be inclusive to avoid operational and financial shocks that could jeopardize both current investors and make it unattractive to invest in Sierra Leone.
-I as the Chairman of CAPPA will endeavour to ensure our Association is represented when any new changes that may take place in 2025.
+CAPPA will endeavor to ensure our Association is represented when any new changes that may take place in 2025.

 CHAIRMAN